Cigar Review – Henry Clay Brevas Finas

 The “no-frills” packaging and presentation of Henry Clay cigars harkens back to a time where cigars were simpler and substance was valued over style.
 These days you rarely hear the name Henry Clay, but it’s actually one of the oldest brand names in the business.
 Originating as a Cuban brand in the 1840’s, the Henry Clay cigar has survived right up to the present, with the current version being manufactured in the Dominican Republic and distributed by Altadis U.S.A., makers of Romeo y Julieta and H. Upmann, among others.
 Named for early American Kentucky politician Henry Clay, the brand was once one of the most well-known in the world, and has been referenced over the years in famous works by the likes of James Joyce, Rudyard Kipling, and Alfred Hitchcock.
 Despite the cigar’s rich history, it’s one that I had never smoked.
 Today I decided to amend that and pulled out a sample of the Brevas Finas (6 1/2 x 48) for evaluation.

 The cigar’s creamy brown Connecticut Broadleaf wrapper had a particularly silky feel to it and was adorned with the classic red and gold Henry Clay band.
-No detectable flaws in construction were present, and after a quick snip of the cap pre-light draws gave off a mild and woody tobacco taste.
+No detectable flaws in construction were present, and after a quick snip of the cap pre-light draws gave off a mellow and woody tobacco taste.

 The Brevas Finas opened up to an extremely laid-back profile with creamy and smooth flavors of earthy tobacco.
 The burn was off to a nice, straight start and the draw was appropriately firm.
 About an inch or so into the smoke I began to pick up a bit of leather on the finish.